Alzina Stevens: Career

-In 1867, Stevens moved to Chicago and found work in the printing trade, serving as typesetter, compositor, proof-reader, correspondent and editor.
+In 1867, Stevens moved to Chicago and found work in the printing trade, serving as a typesetter, compositor, proofreader, correspondent, and editor.

 Stevens became active in the trade unions, notably as one of the leaders of the Knights of Labor in Chicago.
 In 1877, she organized the Working Woman's Union, No. 1, of Chicago, and was its first president.
 Removing from that city to Toledo, Ohio, she threw herself into the movement there and was soon one of the leading forces of the Knights of Labor.
 She was again instrumental in organizing a woman's society, the Joan of Arc Assembly Knights of Labor, and was its first master workman and a delegate from that body to the district assembly.
 In the district, she was zealous and energetic, serving as a member of the executive board, organizer, judge, and for a number of years, recording and financial secretary.
 In 1890, she was elected district master workman, becoming the chief officer of a district of 22 local assemblies of knights.
 She represented the district in the general assemblies of the order in the conventions held in Atlanta, Georgia, Denver, Colorado, Indianapolis, Indiana, and Toledo, Ohio.

 In 1892, Stevens became a resident of Hull House where she joined other social reformers such as Jane Addams, Ellen Gates Starr, and Sophonisba Breckinridge at the settlement.
 Stevens became one of the few women involved at Hull House who had first-hand experience of working-class life.
-She represented the labor organizations of northwestern Ohio in the National Industrial Conference in St. Louis, Missouri, in February, 1892, and in the Omaha, Nebraska convention of the People's Party, July, 1892.
+She represented the labor organizations of northwestern Ohio in the National Industrial Conference in St. Louis, Missouri, in February 1892, and in the Omaha, Nebraska convention of the People's Party, July 1892.